 Career Advice for Cyber Security

-With such a fast-changing field, having an up-to-date education can give you an advantage in accessing this intriguing career.
+With such a changing field, having an up-to-date education can give you an advantage in accessing this intriguing career.
 Today, some post-secondary education, such as an associate's degree is typically recommended for employment.
 One interesting way to improve your skills is through online cyber security officer training courses.
 However, some employers are now looking for employees to have a bachelor's degree in computer science or related field.

 As a new technology-based economy emerges, having professionals who know how to adequately secure the safety of computer information should become even more crucial to the well-being of society.
 If you love learning and are particularly interested in computers, the role of cyber security officer might be a good career match for you.